REDESIGNING A MOBILE APP

 OUR FINDINGS

-Users want to be able to delete their comments.
+Users want to delete their own comments.

-Users like how customizable MeDoFi is.
+Users appreciate how customizable Medofi is.

 COMPETITIVE FEATURE ANALYSIS